-Goal inference is a fundamental problem in robotics, particularly in human-robot interaction and assisted teleoperation, where robots must interpret human intentions for safe and efficient collaboration.
-Inverse planning provides a wellestablished framework assuming observed movements stem from an underlying objective [1], [2].
+Goal inference is one of the foundational problems in robotics, particularly in human-robot interaction and assisted teleoperation.
+In such scenarios, robots must collaborate with humans safely and efficiently, requiring an understanding of the human's objectives or goals.
+Inverse planning has emerged as a widely-used framework to tackle this challenge, assuming that observed agent movements arise from an underlying intention [1, 2].
 By leveraging this assumption, inverse planning aims to predict the intention behind observed actions.